fengye4242/RLData/README.md

 # RLData
-The data are available in the releases, while the code is being organized and waiting to be upload.
+The data are available in the releases, while the code is being organized and waiting to be uploaded.